 The second sentence of this principle is especially important.
 If you don't trust your team and keep even the tiniest decisions in your company centralized, you will only hinder your team's engagement.
 As a result, individuals will never feel a sense of belonging to the purpose that a given project is trying to fulfill, and you won't get the most of their potential.

 "The most efficient and effective method of conveying information to and within a development team is face-to-face conversation."

 In 2001, this principle was spot on.
 By communicating in person, you reduce the time between asking a question and receiving an answer.
 However, in the modern work environment where teams collaborate across the globe, it provides a severe limitation.

 Thankfully, with the development of technology, you can interpret this Agile principle from face-to-face to "synchronous" or otherwise direct communication.
 So as long as you have a way to quickly reach your team and discuss work matters without bouncing back and forward emails for days, you are good to go.

-This principle is pretty straight forward.
+The 7th of the Agile core principles is pretty straight forward.
 It doesn't matter how many working hours you've invested in your project, how many bugs you managed to fix, or how many lines of code your team has written.

-If the result of your work is not the way your customer expects it to be, you are in trouble.
+If the result of your work is not the way your customer expects it to be, you are in trouble

 The precise formulation of this principle is "Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely."